jere357/jere357.github.io/logt.md

 - fiddle around with more complex representations of the bounding box, not just as a line going through the middle
 - figure out if I want LoGT to be stricly discrete or maybe make it continuous(derivable) somehow.
 - test out LoGT on two-stage object detection models
+- maybe this whole padding with zeores thing when you have predictions than GT  boxes is not the best way to do it.
+I think that a simple transpose could do the trick

 If you have any suggestions or critiques on this work feel free to contact me at jeronim96@gmail.com